JohannesDeSmedt/iBCM/README.md

 iBCM was presented at the <a href="https://link.springer.com/chapter/10.1007/978-3-319-71246-8_2">European Conference on Machine Learning & Principles and Practice of Knowledge Discovery in Databases (ECML PKDD 2017)</a>, and later published as an extended version in <a href="https://ieeexplore.ieee.org/document/8633396">IEEE Transactions on Knowledge and Data Discovery</a>.

 <h2>Implementation</h2>
 There are two ways of using iBCM: either using the full Python implementation, or using Python to create training/test sets, mine the sequences with Java, and perform classification with Python again.
-Java can leverage multithreading and an overall much more efficient code base, as well as mine sequences with ISM, MiSeRe, PrefixSPAN, SPADE, and BIDE for experimental evaluation.
+Java can leverage multithreading and an overall much more efficient code base, as well as mine sequences with [ISM](https://github.com/mast-group/sequence-mining), [MiSeRe](http://www.misere.co.nf/), [PrefixSPAN}(http://hanj.cs.illinois.edu/pdf/span01.pdf), [SPADE](https://link.springer.com/article/10.1023/A:1007652502315), and [BIDE](https://ieeexplore.ieee.org/document/1319986) for experimental evaluation.

 <h3>Python</h3>
 To use iBCM only with Python, store the datasets in an adjacent datasets folder and run [iBCM_Python.py](./python/iBCM_Python.py).
 The implementation also uses [run_iBCM.py](./python/run_iBCM.py) and [iBCM.py](./python/iBCM.py).